Australian Triple Crown of Marathon Swimming

 Port to Pub

-It ccomprises two open water swim races over two distances from Leighton Beach to Rottnest Island – a 19.7km direct crossing and a 25km ultramarathon.
+It comprises two open water swim races over two distances from Leighton Beach to Rottnest Island – a 19.7km direct crossing and a 25km ultramarathon.

 Palm to Shelly

-The Palm Beach to Shelly swim is an open water swimming event in Sydney’s Northern Beaches.
+The 24km ultra-marathon Palm to Shelly swim is an open water swimming event in Sydney’s Northern Beaches.

 The swim was set up to cater for the various channel swims around the world.
-The swim starts from Palm Beach and finishes at Shelly Beach.
-The 24km ultra-marathon swim is open to qualified solo swimmers, duos, and teams of four..
+The swim starts from Palm Beach and finishes at Sydney’s stunning Shelly Beach.

 Derwent River Big Swim